rvt/rtlsdr-docker-containers/install.md

 ## Start Airband

-copy the directry `example` to one of your raspberry’s, configure the passwords under icecast2 in `docker-compose.yml` and the station you want to listen to in `rtl_airband.conf`, then execute `docker-compose up`.
+copy the directory `example` to one of your raspberry’s, configure the passwords under icecast2 in `docker-compose.yml` and the station you want to listen to in `rtl_airband.conf`, then execute `docker-compose up`.

 Feed should be up and you should beable to listen to your feed here : [http://<IP RASPBERRY>:8000](http://<IP RASPBERRY>:8000)

 If you want to stream to an external iceast you can use `darkice.cfg`, then you must enable this in `docker-compose.yml` under the pulse2icecast setting.

+Note: You will have to convert the 8.33Khz 'channels' to real frequency, you can do that with [Frequency Converter](https://radioreferenceuk.co.uk/airband-8.33khz-converter.php?channel=).
+Just fill in the 'frequency' and it will convert it to the frequency you have to fill in into rtl_airband.conf.

 ## If you need to inspect a container